Platform

 Continuous secret visibility

-Teams expect secrets to be tracked across repositories, history, pipelines, and artifacts, then assessed by whether they still affect live environments.
+Secrets should be tracked across repositories, history, pipelines, and artifacts, then assessed by whether they still affect live environments.

 Upgrade work with context

-Outdated software programs are expected to show which workloads and services are still exposed, not just where old versions exist.
+Your upgrade program should show which workloads and services are still exposed, not just where old versions exist.

-Cyscale fit
+With Cyscale

 Target the affected workloads